-Item Description Bridged Activates/deactivates the bridging function on the router. no - The bridging function is inactive (default). • yes - The bridging function is active.
+Item Description Bridged Activates/deactivates the bridging function on the router. no - The bridging function is inactive (default). yes - The bridging function is active.
 Media Type Specifies the type of duplex and speed used in the network.
 Auto-negation - The router automatically sets the best speed and duplex mode of communication according to the network's possibilities.
-100 Mbps Full Duplex - The router communicates at 100 Mbps, in the full duplex mode. • 100 Mbps Half Duplex - The router communicates at 100 Mbps, in the half duplex mode. • 10 Mbps Full Duplex - The router communicates at 10 Mbps, in the full duplex mode. • 10 Mbps Half Duplex - The router communicates at 10 Mbps, in the half duplex mode.
+1000 Mbps Full Duplex - The router communicates at 1000 Mbps, in the full duplex mode.
+100 Mbps Full Duplex - The router communicates at 100 Mbps, in the full duplex mode.
+100 Mbps Half Duplex - The router communicates at 100 Mbps, in the half duplex mode.
+10 Mbps Full Duplex - The router communicates at 10 Mbps, in the full duplex mode.
+10 Mbps Half Duplex - The router communicates at 10 Mbps, in the half duplex mode.
 MTU Maximum Transmission Unit value.
 Default value is 1500 bytes.

-Table 12: Configuration of the Network Interface - global items
+Table 14: Configuration of the Network Interface - global items